theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sso-with-log-on-tickets.md

 {% endhighlight %}
 </details>

-If there is a ticket available, use *OpenSSO* to establish the connection without user credentials:
+If there is a ticket available, you can use *OpenSSO* to establish the connection without user credentials:

 <details>
 <summary>Click to open C# example.</summary>